Professor Anne Green

 Research interests

-• Employment change (by sector, occupation and geography), non-employment, skills, regional and local labour market issues, skills strategies, inclusive growth, migration and commuting, urban and regional development, and associated policy issues
+• Employment change (by sector, occupation and geography), non-employment, skills, regional and local labour market issues, skills strategies, inclusive growth and alternative approaches to economic development, migration and commuting, urban and regional development, evaluation and associated policy issues

 Selected current and recent projects